LucienCastle/graphic-novel-using-GenAI/README.md

 ![panel-1](https://github.com/LucienCastle/graphic-novel-using-GenAI/assets/47452095/e2322bcd-0a74-4cde-8d51-ca5f1ff95402)

-Check all the panels in `sample-works` directory.
+Check all the panels in the `sample-works` directory.
 Find prompts in the `prompts-stable-diffusion-XL` and `prompts-midjourney` directories.

 ## Tutorials